dexidp/website/content/docs/token-exchange.md

 such as [Gtihub Actions][gh-actions], [Buildkite][buildkite], [CircleCI][circleci], [GCP][gcp], and others,
 to exchange them for a dex issued token to access protected resources.

-The authentication flow looks like:
+The authentication flow looks like this:

 1. Client independently obtains an access / id token from the upstream IDP.
 2. Client exchanges the upstream token for a dex access / id token via the token exchange flow.
 3. Use token to access dex protected resources.
-4. Repeat from step 1 when the token expires.
+4. Repeat these steps when the token expires.

 ## Configuring dex